Luke Treadwell & Tanja Rykovska, AMES Australia

 Wednesday 18 November, 4:00-5:30pm AEDT

-This workshop is based on the premise that digital literacy is vital for living, learning, and working in contemporary Australian society and therefore needs to be a key feature as both a support and an outcome of any relevant EAL program.
-The session will detail the experience and learnings of one such program that was specifically designed (pre-COVID) to engage low level EAL learners in online learning.
-The session will cover the basic course design principles of our EAL online courses, the strategies developed to engage and support the learners and their challenges and achievements learning in an online environment.
-Luke and Tanja’s presentation will be followed by Q&A and small group discussion.
+This workshop was based on the premise that digital literacy is vital for living, learning, and working in contemporary Australian society and therefore needs to be a key feature as both a support and an outcome of any relevant EAL program.
+The session detailed the experience and learnings of one such program that was specifically designed (pre-COVID) to engage low level EAL learners in online learning.
+The session covered the basic course design principles of our EAL online courses, the strategies developed to engage and support the learners and their challenges and achievements learning in an online environment.
+Luke and Tanja’s presentation was followed by Q&A and small group discussion.

 Tanja Rykovska is an EAL teacher with extensive experience teaching English, designing and delivering EAL programs in various settings and for diverse cohorts.
 She has a special interest in technology in language learning and has integrated technology in her teaching throughout her career.
 She has been involved in AMES online learning initiative since 2015.

 If you want to find out more, here is the link to the AMES Course Taster: https://ames-sandbox.mrooms.net/course/view.php?id=51